What are Available for Sale Securities?

-Financing instruments refer to securities that are issued by the company in the form of bonds and new equity for the purposes of financing the business’ operations.
-The securities are recorded as liabilities on the company’s balance sheet since the company is expected to provide a certain return to its investors that purchased the investments.
+Financing instruments refer to securities that are issued by a company in the form of bonds and new equity for the purposes of financing the business’ operations.
+The securities are recorded as liabilities on the company’s balance sheet since the company is expected to provide a certain return to investors that purchase the securities.

 For bondholders, the company is legally obligated to make coupon payments and repay the bondholders the face value of the bond at maturity.
 For stockholders, the company is expected to make operating decisions that will result in an appreciating stock price, which will compensate the stockholders.

-Investment securities are securities purchased by the company for the purposes of making an eventual capital gain or to diversify away some of the risks of the company’s investment portfolio.
-The securities work in the same way as financing instruments, except that the issuer and investor roles are switched.
-Thus, a company would purchase another company’s financing instruments to accomplish the objectives listed above.
+Investment securities are securities purchased by a company for the purpose of making an eventual capital gain or to diversify away some of the risks of the company’s existing investment portfolio.

-Companies that operate in a given industry may possess a knowledge advantage about factors that may affect stock prices than external investors, which is another reason why companies may choose to invest.
+Companies that operate in a given industry may possess a knowledge advantage over external investors regarding factors that may affect stock prices, which is another reason why companies may choose to invest.

 Available for sale securities are treated in the same way that trading securities are on the company’s financial statements, except for one difference.
 Changes in the fair value of the securities are recorded in an account titled “Unrealized gain/loss in other comprehensive income,” located in the shareholder’s equity section of the company’s balance sheet, as shown: